ipspace/blog/content/kb/QuantumCrypto/010-overview.md

 The situation is different for asymmetric crypto systems.
 Shor's algorithm can solve problems like factorization and discrete logarithm quickly and efficiently.
 If a universal quantum computer existed, all of today's traditional asymmetric procedures would be unsafe.

-INFO: Public Key Infrastructure needs two algorithms: one for hash functions and one for the digital signature.
-Only the digital signature algorithms use an asymmetric crypto system and are vulnerable.
+{{<note info>}}Public Key Infrastructure needs two algorithms: one for hash functions and one for the digital signature.
+Only the digital signature algorithms use an asymmetric crypto system and are vulnerable.{{</note>}}

 For more information, please read a [study on quantum computing](https://www.bsi.bund.de/EN/Topics/Crypto/Cryptography/QuantumComputing/quantum_computing_node.html) released by the German Federal Office for Information Security (BSI).